ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise02.md

 PUT     /products/{id}/availability (experiment.webshop.warehouse.resources.WarehouseResource)
 ```

 3. **Fix the `ProductSrvFacade`.** Since we moved functionality to new endpoints, we need to adapt the invocation URLs for service consumers.
 This can be done centrally at the `ProductSrvFacade` in the `experiment.webshop.products.resources.ProductFacadeResource`.
-A `PRODUCT_SRV_ENDPOINT` already exists.
-The usage of this endpoint stays the same for product related operations, but for category and warehouse operations, new endpoint variables have to be configured.
+In addition to a `PRODUCT_SRV_ENDPOINT` variable, endpoint variables for the new services already exist.
+For category and warehouse operations, these new endpoint variables have to be used when building the HTTP requests.

 ## Validation